 A child who studies music and learns how to play an instrument develops more than an appreciation for music and culture.
 There are many other benefits that children who learn a musical instrument can reap.
 Here are some of them:

-- Musical Training Optimises Brain Function – music enhances coordination, concentration and memory, and improves eyesight and hearing.
+- Musical Training Optimises Brain Function – it enhances coordination, concentration and memory, and improves eyesight and hearing.
 The process of learning to play an instrument refines the development of the brain and the entire neurological system.

 - Musical training enhances children’s verbal intelligence.
 Early musical training helps develop brain areas involved in language and reasoning.
 Studies show that musical training develops the part of the brain responsible for processing language, and that it can wire the brain’s circuits in specific ways.
 Linking familiar songs to new information also helps to imprint information on a child’s mind.

 - 2 years of learning piano has shown an increase of 30-40% in Math and Spatial scores.

 - It develops right brain creativity which helps children learn to think outside the box.

 - Children learning music perform better academically in school with higher grades and test scores.
 Musical lessons have also been linked to higher IQ scores.

 - It improves communication skills and social interaction.
 Musical lessons help children develop empathy and improve their ability to interpret facial expressions and body language.

 In a study on children learning music versus children who did not attend musical classes:

 “children taking music lessons improved more over the year on general memory skills that are correlated with non-musical abilities such as literacy, verbal memory, visiospatial processing, mathematics and IQ than did the children not taking lessons.” – Science Daily.